StakerDAO/token-farm/README.md

     ##### - `value: delegatorRecord`
     - `balance`

-        Represents the total staked balance (of the staking token) of the current delegator
+        Represents the total staked balance (of the staking token) of the current delegator.

-    - `rewardDebt`
+    - `stakingStart`

-        Represents when was the last payout made to the given delegator, or when he joined the staking pool.

-        ##### Example
-        If `rewardPerBlock = 100 RewardToken` and the delegator joins the staking pool at block height 5, relative to when the farm was started, then `rewardDebt = 5 * rewardPerBlock = 500 RewardToken`
+        Represents the accumulatedRewardPerShare at the time the delegator started staking (joined the staking pool), or has claimed the reward payout the last time.

 - #### `lastBlockUpdate: nat`